fkadibs/css-cipher/README.md

 # CSSipher

 This is a PoC that generates a pure-CSS substitution cipher that can be used to bypass spam filters for red team/penetration testing engagements.
+Scanners will see random ASCII characters but the CSS will render as a string that would otherwise trigger an alert or get quarantined, like "Click here to reset your password."

 ### Usage